• Home

 The most important factor to consider is what type of army you are running.
 Are you playing a gun-line army?
 Perhaps a drop pod army.
 Maybe its a heavy mech list.
 Each of these armies require different deployment philosophies that are also dependent on the Mission Deployment type you've got to work with.
 For example, an assault oriented army needs to get into combat as soon as possible.
 Generally speaking, you would try and deploy as close to your enemy as possible with clear lanes of advance.
 Adversely, if you were running the rare gun-line army, you need to be a good distance away and usually in heavy cover.
 Obviously, if you're using a drop pod army, you'll be starting in reserve and coming out of it with an eye on capturing objectives, dropping in your opponent's face, or castling up depending on the situation.
 Think about what type of army you are running, and how best to optimize its chances on the battlefield in deployment.

 Second, you need to think about your opponent's army.
 This one is very important.
 Does your enemy have massive amounts of firepower (i.e. Alpha Strike) that will do massive damage to you if they get the first turn?
-While not exactly a competitive army, almost everyone knows of the "Leafblower" Imperial Guard army.
-If the opponent of the Leafblower deployed on the board and didn't have the first turn, the IG player would literally blast the other army off the table.
+While not exactly a competitive army, almost everyone knows of the "Leafblower" Astra Militarum army.
+If the opponent of the Leafblower deployed on the board and didn't have the first turn, the AM player would literally blast the other army off the table.
 So deploying in reserve if playing an objective game would definitely be a positive to minimize the damage on your forces right out of the gate.
 If you had first turn against a large Alpha Strike army, you might consider deploying very aggressively to minimize traveling time to your opponent's forces.
 If you can manage that, your opponent will glean much less firepower in your direction because you'll be in melta and CC range.

 What are you going to do if facing a close combat army?
 Tyranids or Blood Angels come to mind here.
 Obviously, if you are also running a close combat army, you want to be as close to your enemy as possible.
 However, not all situations call for this approach.
-If you followed my steps to building a 5th Edition list, you'll have plenty of ways to get into transports.
+If you followed my steps to building a 8th Edition list, you'll have plenty of ways to get into transports.
 But if you didn't, you'll want to set up to give whatever transport popping abilities you have a clear lane to your enemy.
 Sometimes there are such nasty units bearing down on you, that you don't really want to toss important units at.
 This is where bubble wrap comes into play.
 Use them to screen and protect your vulnerable units.

 The last really important thing to consider when making your deployment choices and that is your opponent's deployment.
 When forced to deploy second (or even alternating unit placement), it gives you an opportunity to take advantage of the way your enemy deployed their forces.
 Often this comes in the form of a "Refused Flank" deployment.
 Refused flank means that you deploy opposite of the where your opponent sets up their forces.
 This forces your opponent to spend much more time getting to you, while you can often use this to outmaneuver your enemy or prevent them from getting to your lines until late in the game.
 This is especially beneficial if running a gun-line army.
 If you alternated in deployment (not very common), you can refuse flank your enemy to hopefully isolate parts of their forces by themselves.
 This takes some subtle baiting.
 You can also implement refuse flank tactics from reserve by coming on the board opposite of your opponents forces after they have committed to fighting a smaller portion of your army.